SvenSerneels/sprm/README.md

         from sprm import sprm
         from sprm import snipls
         from sprm import rm

+Also, sprm now includes a check for zero scales.
+It will remove zero scale variables from the input data, and only use columns corresponding to nonzero predictor scales in new data.
+This check has not yet been built in for snipls or rm separately.

 Plus some minor changes to make it consistent with the latest numpy and matplotlib versions.